vcavallo/dotfiles/readme.md

 ## to use this set of dotfiles on another system

-**note** - various things don't carry across OSes so cleanly. for instance, the `home` path between linux and os x (for timetrap, for example).
-Because of this, you'll need to update a few things locally after cloning this as well as after any updates :(
+~~**note** - various things don't carry across OSes so cleanly. for instance, the `home` path between linux and os x (for timetrap, for example).
+Because of this, you'll need to update a few things locally after cloning this as well as after any updates :(~~
+I've fixed this now.
+The immediately next section is therefore less important if you're using separate OS dotfiles.

 ### Things to check by OS: